Skip to main content

 # "default" key in warming_management_policies corresponds to a warming_sets entry above

-warming_manage : module.aspect-workflows.warming_management_policies["default"].arn
+warming_manage : module.aspect_workflows.warming_management_policies["default"].arn

 }